atieasadikia/BDA601/Installation/jupyter-notebook/README.md

 * Install the version of Anaconda which you downloaded, following the instructions on the download page.

-* Congratulations, you have installed Jupyter Notebook.
-To run the notebook:

 ## Getting started with Anaconda

 Anaconda Distribution contains conda and Anaconda Navigator, as well as Python and hundreds of scientific packages.
 When you installed Anaconda, you installed all these too.